 Energy Drinks Without Caffeine: What Actually Works (and What Doesn't)

-The market for energy drinks without caffeine is booming.
+The market for energy drinks without caffeine is growing fast.
 Brands are lining shelves with cans that promise focus, stamina, and alertness, all without a single milligram of caffeine.
 The pitch sounds great.
 But here's the question nobody on the label is answering: do energy drinks without caffeine actually deliver?

-The short answer is complicated.
+The answer is more mixed than the branding suggests.
 Some ingredients used in these products have real science behind them.
 Others are essentially expensive water with B vitamins.
 And a few newer compounds are genuinely interesting, though still early in their research.

 This piece breaks down exactly what's inside energy drinks without caffeine, which ingredients hold up under scrutiny, and whether ditching caffeine entirely is the smartest move for your focus and performance.